Tim Luckhurst: Academic career

 In June 2007 he became professor of journalism and the news industry at the University of Kent's new Centre for Journalism.
 Luckhurst's academic research explores newspaper journalism during the first and second world wars and the era of appeasement.
-He has published in journals including Journalism Studies, Contemporary British History, 1914 -1918 Online: The International Encyclopedia of the First World War, British Journalism Review Ethical Space: The International Journal of Communication Ethics and George Orwell Studies.
-In May 2017 Luckhurst gave the keynote lecture Inspiring critical and ethical journalism at the Orwell Society's annual conference.
+He has published in journals including Journalism Studies, Contemporary British History, 1914–1918 Online: The International Encyclopedia of the First World War, British Journalism Review, Ethical Space: The International Journal of Communication Ethics and George Orwell Studies.
+In May 2017 Luckhurst gave the keynote lecture Inspiring Critical and Ethical Journalism at the Orwell Society's annual conference.
 His work has also been published in academic collections including Writing the First World War after 1918.

-At Kent, Luckhurst was a member of the team that launched KM Television, a local television station for Kent and Medway; he was a director of KM Television Ltd between 2016 and 2019.
-In 2012, Luckhurst was interviewed by The New York Times about the BBC's changes to its journalistic standards and bureaucratic procedures.
-Following a number of scandals, Luckhurst believed the problem to be that the BBC "wanted systems that could take responsibility instead of people."
+At Kent, Luckhurst was a member of the team that launched KM Television, a local television station for Kent and Medway.
+In 2012, Luckhurst was quoted by The New York Times about the BBC's changes to its journalistic standards and bureaucratic procedures.
+Luckhurst stated that the BBC "wanted systems that could take responsibility instead of people".
 As Head of the University of Kent's Centre for Journalism, Luckhurst led opposition to Lord Justice Leveson's proposal for officially sanctioned regulation of the British press.
-In Responsibility without Power: Lord Justice Leveson's Constitutional Dilemma he argued that 'An officially regulated press is the glib, easy, dangerous solution.
-It would spell the slow, painful death of a raucous, audacious and impertinent press able to speak truth to power on behalf of its readers and entertaining enough to secure their loyalty'.
+In Responsibility without Power: Lord Justice Leveson's Constitutional Dilemma he argued that "An officially regulated press is the glib, easy, dangerous solution.
+It would spell the slow, painful death of a raucous, audacious and impertinent press able to speak truth to power on behalf of its readers and entertaining enough to secure their loyalty".

 In November 2019 he joined Durham University as the principal of the new South College, and associate pro-vice-chancellor (engagement).

-Controversies

-The Wind That Shakes the Barley

-On 31 May 2006, The Guardian columnist George Monbiot criticised Luckhurst for his reaction to the film The Wind That Shakes the Barley (2006).
-Luckhurst described it as a "poisonously anti-British corruption of the history of the war of Irish independence" and compared director Ken Loach to Nazi propagandist Leni Riefenstahl.
-Responding to Luckhurst's claims, Monbiot wrote: "Occupations brutalise both the occupiers and the occupied.
-It is our refusal to learn that lesson which allows new colonial adventures to take place.
-If we knew more about Ireland, the invasion of Iraq might never have happened."
+In December 2021 Luckhurst was involved in controversy over a Christmas formal held at Durham University's South College, during which Luckhurst's friend Rod Liddle was invited to speak.
+Liddle's speech included remarks that "a person with an X and a Y chromosome, that has a long, dangling penis, is scientifically a man" and "colonialism is not remotely the major cause of Africa's problems, just as [...] the educational underachievement of British people of Caribbean descent or African Americans is nothing to do with institutional or structural racism", prompting accusations of transphobia and racism.
+Some students left in protest before Liddle began to speak and several more left during his speech.
+Luckhurst shouted at students who walked out before the speech, calling them "pathetic".
+Luckhurst stepped back from some duties while the university investigated.
+Upon the conclusion of the investigation Luckhurst resumed all his duties as principal of the college and associate pro-vice-chancellor, and the report was left unpublished.
+The Times stated that a shift to calling for Luckhurst's resignation was understood to have taken place after his wife, Dorothy, branded students "a bunch of inadequates".

+Board memberships